Last updated: Monday, April 27th, 2020

-It is critical that everyone begin intensive physical social distancing immediately.
+Everyone must maintain social distancing.
 As much as possible, limit contact with people outside your family.

-There are several FREE COVID-19 weekly support calls listed at the bottom of this page, specifically designed for families.
-See Free Family Supports!
+There are several FREE COVID-19 weekly support calls and resources listed at the bottom of this page, specially designed for developmental disability.
+CLICK HERE to learn about FREE Supports for families.

 Simple explanations of the coronavirus (COVID-19) and related topics: